 The Top 10 Need-To-Know Tips For Every First-Time Salon Manager

 1. Customer Complaints

-A good way to find out what is happening within a salon is to look at the customer reviews – mainly the complaints and how these are dealt with.
-If there is no log of complaint procedures, for example, that speaks volume.
+A good way to find out what is happening within a salon is to look at the customer reviews – mainly the complaints, and how these are dealt with.
+If there is no log of complaint procedures, for example, that speaks volumes.
 To me, it means the salon isn’t keeping a close eye on the complaint, not dealing with team members who are having the complaints, but also not creating best practice from it.
 And if they are, but aren’t logging it, then there is an issue with the lack of procedures and management follow-up.